NxPKG/khulnasoft-docs/content/email-security/email-configuration/phish-submissions/phishnet-gworkspace.md

 4. After choosing the groups you want to install PhishNet for, agree with Google’s terms of service, and select **Finish**.

-5. Google Workspace will inform you that Cloudflare PhishNet has been installed.
+5. Google Workspace will inform you that Khulnasoft PhishNet has been installed.
 Select **Done** to continue.

     <div class="medium-img">